Original site of Founders' Monument on Odiorne Point was a mass of brush just a few weeks ago...

-Meanwhile, the town of Rye has no policy regarding email, based on a discussion of the issue at a recent Selectmen's meeting at which Joseph Mills revealed that it wouldn't affect him, because he doesn't send email and receives printouts of all email sent to the Selectmen.
+Meanwhile, the town of Rye has no policy regarding email, based on a discussion of the issue at a recent Selectmen's meeting at which Joseph Mills revealed that wouldn't affect him, because he doesn't send email and has receives printouts of all email sent to the Selectmen.

 Forget the flea markets, try the fly market...